Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This scope is the second generation of the HD series.

-It has incredibly clear glass and many upgrades, but it’s admittedly a tank-heavy scope.
+It has incredibly clear glass and many upgrades, but I admit it’s a tank-heavy scope.
 The you-get-what-you-pay-for rule applies to this scope.

 Though heavy, this scope Vortex offers good eye relief for long days in the field.